bradfordcondon/website-deprecated/cv.md

 #### Bioinformatics and programming

-  * Proficient with UNIX/LINUX systems, command-line programming, querying and managing big data/databases (SQL, JSON)
+  * Proficient with UNIX/LINUX systems, command-line programming, querying and managing big data/databases
   * Developer for cross-platform (iOS and Android) apps in React-Native, and genomics websites using Tripal and Drupal.
   * Experience designing experiments and analyzing data for a wide variety of bioinformatic projects, including
       * Metagenomics